 Kodi Media Player which was formerly known as Xbox Media Player is a cross-platform tool that allows great flexibility to its user so that they can play both video and audio files both from the internet and local media storage.

 Kodi is getting popular nowadays as its modified parts are being used as a framework in various smart TV, network-connected media players, and set-up boxes.
-It provides its user with streaming plugins features along with screensavers and various video/audio formats.
+It provides its user with streaming plugin features along with screensavers and various video/audio formats.

 To install the tool Kodi we’ve to execute the following command: